Walk Japan - Kumano Kodo Trail

 Meals Included: Breakfast

-We spend today in Japan's first capital Nara, travelling there by train (in around 50 minutes) and exploring on foot.
+We'll spend today in Japan's first capital Nara, travelling there by train (in around 50 minutes) and exploring on foot.
 Perhaps one of Japan's friendliest and greenest cities, Nara sits on the edge of a sprawling park that provides a picture-perfect backdrop for the city's magnificent temples and shrines.
 Nara is known for the 1,200 deer that roam free in the streets and parks.
 Believed to be messengers of the gods, the deer are protected by city law.
-We plan to take in the best of the town's sights including the world's largest Bronze Buddha at the magnificent Todaiji temple and the shrine of Kasuga Taisha before returning to Kyoto for the night.
+We'll take in the best of the town's sights including the world's largest Bronze Buddha at the magnificent Todaiji temple and the shrine of Kasuga Taisha before returning to Kyoto for the night.

 Day 7: Train To Kii Peninsula; Hike Through Ancient Forest To Takahara